JuliaControl/ModelPredictiveControl.jl/docs/src/manual/linmpc.md

 [^1]: We could have use an [`InternalModel`](@ref) structure with
     `mpc = LinMPC(InternalModel(model), Hp=15, Hc=2, Mwt=[1, 1], Nwt=[0.1, 0.1])` to avoid
-    state estimator design .
+    state estimator design.
 It was tested on the example of this page and it gives similar results.

 Before closing the loop, we call [`initstate!`](@ref) with the actual plant inputs and